apinzone/apinzone.github.io/projects.md

 ➤ Validation of our comprehensive pipeline for ECG peak detection and measurement of time domain, frequency domain, and non-linear HRV.

 **Hemodynamic and Autonomic Modulation in Response to Additive Sympathetic Stressors in Young, Healthy Individuals**
-_International Journal of Exercise Science, In Press, 2025_.
+_International Journal of Exercise Science, 18(6), 1047-1060, 2025_.
+[DOI](10.70252/WWDK4926)
 ➤ Assessed autonomic reactivity in response to physiological stress and resistance exercise in a healthy, resistance-trained population.

+**Real-Time Nitric Oxide Bioactivity Response to a Bout of High-vs Low-Load Resistance Exercise** _Journal of Fitness, Wellness, and Human Performance, 2025_.
+[DOI](10.70834/jfwhp-25-0001) ➤ Investigated dynamic responses in nitric oxide and muscle oxygen saturation dynamics surrounding resistance exercise.

 **Relative Rest Index Influences Team Performance and Game Outcomes in Recent NBA Competition**
 _Journal of Strength and Conditioning Research, In Press, 2025_